reachifyio/dataloader-sort/README.md

 # DataLoader Sort
-Sort function for DataLoader to ensure the correct data is returned for the matching keys
+> Sort function for DataLoader to ensure the correct data is returned for the matching keys

+*If no match is found it will return `null` for this key*

 ### Installation
 `npm i -S @reachify/dataloader-sort`